The following is an introduction (with videos) and explanation of Reggae

 In the late 80s a more dance oriented up beat style of reggae emerged.The message was not so much about love and respect, politics or religion as earlier types of reggae and soon gangster inspired and overt sexual lyrics came into the genre.
 That is not to say there are no conscious dancehall artists who still advocates peace and love.
 This could be compared to hip hop in the sense that many of the artist talk more than they actually sing (or talk much better when they sing, as many attempt without great musical success – tone wise).
 Dancehall is in itself a wide term encompassing a variety of artists with very different styles and will probably if it is not already divide into several new genres.

-if you watch the whole video you will see that the music stays the same but different artists/singers use the music to make their vocals on it. some riddims have hundreds of vocal versions.
+if you watch the whole video you will see that the music stays the same but different artists/singers use the music to make their vocals on it.
+Some riddims have hundreds of vocal versions.
+Here is a live version from 2020 with some of the Jamaican Queens of Reggae on the same riddim

 Lately even more sexual oriented and hardcore-street party-dancall-deeyaing has emerged called Passa Passa.

-Of course there still are some dancehall artist that have political and religious overtones such as Sizzla (active for some 20 odd years, this video is from 2011) and Capleton (also a long time veteran) among others, like my own favorite Jah Mason.
+Of course there still are some dancehall artist that have political and religious overtones such as Sizzla (active for some 20 odd years) , and Capleton (also a long time veteran) among others, like my own favorite Jah Mason.
+Here with Queen Omega from 2020

 “Show love, not only sometimes”